onelivesleft/PrettyErrors/README.md

 ```python
 pretty_errors.replace_stderr()
 ```
 Note that this will lose some functionality, since `pretty_errors` will only have access to what is being output on screen, rather then the entire stack trace.
+A good API will generally have a way to interact with the exception stack, which will allow for using `excepthook`: `replace_stderr` should be the last resort.
+[See this comment for an example](https://github.com/onelivesleft/PrettyErrors/issues/16#issuecomment-751463605)

 ---